 If there was a straightforward relationship between increased inequality and the development of anti capitalist, working class consciousness, we might expect this to be more advanced in the USA than in countries where inequality is not so deep.
 The USA has the worst incidence of after tax inequality in the OECD.
 Instead deepening inequality in the US seems to have led many workers to turn to the political right.
 Many, often referred to as the “white working class”, have galvanised behind God, flag, country and Donald Trump.

 They will likely be disappointed because, no matter what one thinks of Hitler, Mussolini and Franco they all understood the need to use state interventions as a vehicle to deliver tangible economic benefits to their political base to supplement the rhetoric around nation, race and, especially in Franco’s case, religion.
 Trump is really only interested in the power of the state to deliver law and order, border control and defence.
-He cannot reintroduce tariffs in an economy where low and stagnant wages mean much of the population is now dependent on cheap imports.
+He cannot reintroduce tariffs, without dire consequences, in an economy where low and stagnant wages mean much of the population is now dependent on cheap imports.
 Despite rhetoric on trade and tariffs, his policy is largely based corporate tax cuts and deregulation, basically, more neo liberal trickle down economics.
 He appears increasingly unlikely to deliver any tangible economic benefits to his working class supporters so instead will serve up ever increasing doses of rhetoric around national pride and the threats he says are posed by immigration and Islam.

 Where the workers turn next then seems an open question.
 Who can they really trust?